DHZ-calendar/SchoolCalendar/SchoolCalendar/GUIDE.md

 We explore now another feature of SchoolCalendar: assume it is Monday evening, and Gauss calls you to tell you that he is ill and will not be able to attend the lecture he has in course 2A.
 You have therefore to find a right candidate for a substitution.
 Normally you should consider all lectures that Gauss teaches on Tuesday, look for a candidate to substitute him, check for the candidate's conflicts, and repeat the process for all Gauss' lectures of the day: a nightmare.
 And with SchoolCalendar?
 Just a piece of cake.

-Open the left menu -> Substitute a teacher, and fill the form with the correct information (Gauss, on the 7th of July).
+Open the left menu -> `Substitute a teacher`, and fill the form with the correct information (Gauss, on the 7th of July).

 ![GaussSubstitution](static/readme_pics/gauss_substitution.png)